Protein Functions

 Fluid balance and pH balance

-One of the lesser known functions of Protein is to regulate fluid balance and acid-base balance, which helps keep you from swelling up, drying up, and/or becoming toxic, any of which could be life-threatening.
+One of the lesser known protein functions is to regulate fluid balance and acid-base balance, which helps keep you from swelling up, drying up, and/or becoming toxic, any of which could be life-threatening.

 Internal Transit